Go Boston Card vs Boston CityPASS. Which should you choose when traveling to Boston, Massachusetts?

 5 Choice Pass – $99 (adult) $74 (child 3-12)

-So, which is the best?
-Go Boston Card vs Boston CityPASS
+So, is Go Boston Card or Boston CityPASS Better?

 Clearly, there are many options to choose from when selecting a Boston attractions pass.
 What is our recommendation?

 While the right card for you is going to depend on a variety of factors, including your budget, travel goals, and who you are traveling with, our personal recommendation would be to choose the Boston CityPASS.
 This pass is well-priced, lasts for a relaxing 9 days in duration, and includes 4 essential Boston attractions.

 You could consider purchasing a Boston CityPASS as well as an Explorer Boston Go Card.
-These combined would give you admission to as many as 10 major Boston attractions, with a much more flexible schedule.
+These combined would give you admission to more major Boston attractions, with a much more flexible schedule.

-While the 40+ attractions included on the All-Inclusive Boston Go Card are attractive, the time frames for visiting them all are too short.
+While the 40 attractions included on the All-Inclusive Boston Go Card are attractive, the time frames for visiting them all are too short.
 The 7-day pass would make it more feasible, but it is the most expensive of all the options.
 You’d be very busy trying to visit as much as possible during your trip.
-For shorter trips, you might be better off buying individual admission to attractions or choosing the Build Your Own card.
+For shorter trips, you might be better off buying individual admission to attractions or mixing and matching with both the Boston CityPASS and the Boston Go Card!

 Exploring Boston or beyond?
 We’ve got plenty of ideas for your New England travels.
 Check out some of these useful posts:

 - The Absolute Best Day Trips from Boston